-Pinus bungeana, as described in 1847 by Joseph Gerhard Zuccarini (1790–1848) ex Stephan Friedrich Ladislaus Endlicher (1804–1849) is commonly known as lacebark pine as well as 白皮松 (bai pi song) in the Chinese language.
-The species name honors Alexander A. von Bunge (1803 - 1890), who collected the type specimen in 1831 while serving as Russian envoy to the imperial court of Beijing and who later wrote about the collections he makde in northern China and Mongolia.
+Pinus bungeana, as described in 1847 by Joseph Gerhard Zuccarini (1790–1848) ex Stephan Friedrich Ladislaus Endlicher (1804–1849), in Synopsis Coniferarum, vol. 166; is commonly known as lacebark pine, as well as 白皮松 (bai pi song) in the Chinese language.
+The species name honors Alexander A. von Bunge (1803 - 1890), who collected the type specimen in 1831, while serving as Russian envoy to the imperial court of Beijing, and later wrote about the collections he made in northern China and Mongolia.

 Bark on young trees is smooth, colored dull grey, scaling off in small patches like a Plane tree (Platanus spp.), changing to chalky-white on old trunks, a characteristic which makes the species unmistakable from a long distance.